brianshumate/vaultron/README.md

 ## Why?

-It's a reasonably cool and useful Vault + Conul environment on your macOS or Linux computer in less than 1 minute.
+It's a reasonably cool and useful Vault + Consul environment on your macOS or Linux computer in less than 1 minute.

 ## How?